SaifTTU/Object-Oriented-Programming-CS-2365-Project-2/README.md

 The method that adds values in the players hand was modified to contribute to this running total, to be displayed at the end of the game.

-The HTML producing method has been completed!
+The html producing method has been completed.
+We now just have to implement some javafx.